 Bonner Leader Program

 The Bonner Leader Program is a campus-based community service program, through which students can engage directly with local non-profit organizations in yearlong commitment.
-Each Bonner Leader serves a minimum of 10 hours a week, with the ultimate goal of completing 300 hours of community engagement by the end of the academic year.
-Bonner Leaders also participate in national student conferences and weekly leadership workshops.
+Each Bonner Leader serves a minimum of 15 hours per a week, with the ultimate goal of completing 300 hours of community engagement by the end of the academic year.
+Bonner Leaders also participate in weekly leadership workshops.